spatie/laravel-uptime-monitor/README.md

 ./start_server.sh
 ```

-With the server running, you can start testing
+With the server running, you can start testing.
 ```bash
 vendor/bin/phpunit
 ```